LassePladsen/Volumer-Trimmer/README.md

 # Volumer-Trimmer
-Volume adjuster and trimmer for audio and video files using FFmpeg-python.
+GUI volume adjuster and trimmer for audio and video files using FFmpeg-python.